Harriet Gibbs Marshall: Education

-At the ripe age of eleven, Gibbs began studying at the Oberlin Conservatory while still in high school.
+Aged 11, Gibbs began studying at the Oberlin Conservatory while still in high school.
 She graduated from high school at fifteen and started her collegiate studies at Oberlin.
 In 1889, Gibbs became the first African-American woman to graduate from Oberlin Conservatory with a Bachelor of Music degree in piano performance.
 Oberlin was a predominantly white institution and the first to admit black scholars.
 Her studies of piano, her specialty, continued in the cities of Boston, Chicago, and Paris.

 Career

 In the last decade of the 19th century, Gibbs appeared in newspapers in Saint Paul, Minnesota, from October and into December 1889.
 She was recognized for teaching music and was referred to as Hattie A. Gibbs.
-By 1891, she founded the music program at Eckstein-Norton University in Cane Springs in Kentucky.
+By 1891, she founded the music program at Eckstein Norton Institute in the rural town of Cane Springs in Kentucky.
 In 1894 Gibbs played at a recital in Little Rock, Arkansas before an integrated audience.